The capital of the Tuscany region, Florence is the birthplace of Renaissance culture and is home to some of the greatest treasures of the art world.

 You will study at the Università degli Studi di Firenze and Middlebury’s Sede Capponi.
 Numerous libraries, archives, and academies offer graduate students all the resources necessary to deepen their knowledge in their chosen field of study.
-Students select courses based on their specializations in either the M.A. in Italian or the M.A. in Applied Languages in Italian.
+Master’s students select courses based on their specializations in either the Master in Italian or the Master in Applied Languages in Italian.

 Each semester you will enroll in semester-long courses in language, linguistics, literature, history and other disciplines at the Sede and take classes at the Università degli Studi di Firenze.
 You will choose your university courses after consultation with the director and according to the distribution requirements indicated for the specialization that you have chosen.

 Graduate students receive one unit of credit for each course at the Sede and for those taken at the Università degli Studi di Firenze.
 The independent project is worth two units of credit.